MD2Korg/howto.md2k.org/docs/sensors/troubleshooting.md

 # Troubleshooting Guide
-Below is a compilation of known sensor hardware issues (primarily concerning data collection) and troubleshooting steps that may correct the issues.
+Below is a compilation of known sensor hardware issues and troubleshooting steps you may use to correct them.

 ## MotionSense Wrist